Festivals & Events

 The art of war

 Yabusame is the art of horseback archery, a military skill developed during the Kamakura Period (1185-1333) and perfected during 250 years of peace in the Edo Period (1603-1868).
-Every September this difficult and, unfortunately, dwindling practice is celebrated at Tsurugaoka Hachimangu Shrine during Tsurugaoka Hachimangu Reitaisai.
+Every September this difficult and, unfortunately, dwindling practice is dedicated at Tsurugaoka Hachimangu Shrine during the Annual Festival.

 A target-rich environment

 Three archery targets are spaced out along a 250-meter straight course.
-Competitors dressed in traditional samurai hunting outfits gallop by on horseback, shooting an arrow at each target in turn.
-The arrows are specifically designed to whistle when shot so spectators can hear them.
-Thousands of people attend Tsurugaoka Hachimangu Reitaisai every year.
+Archers dressed in traditional samurai hunting outfits gallop by on horseback, shooting an arrow at each target in turn.

 Song and dance

-Tsurugaoka Hachimangu Shrine holds a tea ceremony in honor of its deities, along with performances of traditional dances.
-A parade of mikoshi shrines winds through the streets, and everyone can enjoy the festive atmosphere with a variety of street foods and drinks.
-Don't forget, you can also see yabusame at the Kamakura Festival in April.
+During the Annual Festival, Tsurugaoka Hachimangu Shrine holds a tea ceremony in honor of its deities, and performances of traditional dances.
+A parade of portable shrines, called mikoshi winds through the streets, and everyone can enjoy the festive atmosphere.
+You can also see yabusame at the Kamakura Festival in April.